typereact/typereact/CONTRIBUTING.md

 git checkout -b feature/<NEW-BRANCH-NAME>
 ```

-* Make changes to your new branch
+* Make changes to your new branch.

-* Add and commit changes
+* Add and commit changes.
 ```
 git add <FILE-TO-ADD>
 ```